 What’s the weather like on the road to Volcán Ollagüe?

-It's one of the highest mountain roads of the country.
-It’s certainly breathtaking and it has a fearsome reputation.
-Expect hundreds of hairpin turns.
-No historical eruptions have been confirmed from Ollagüe, but there is intense fumarolic activity and a persistent steam plume emanates from a fumarole on the south side of the summit dome.
+It's not advisable to traverse this road in severe weather conditions as avalanches, heavy snowfalls, and landslides can occur unexpectedly.
+The area can be hit by violent storms in January and February.
+It's one of the highest motorable roads in the world.
+Although no historical eruptions have been confirmed from Ollagüe, it exhibits intense fumarolic activity and a persistent steam plume emanates from a fumarole on the south side of the summit dome.

 Pic: camille andrew